StuffByLiang/realtime-ubc-courses-api/documentation/sectionInfo/{subject}.md

 **Content examples**

-For a specific course given department code, number, return the info for all sections within that course in a list
+For a specific department code return the info for all sections within that subject in a list

 eg CPSC 221